 Coal tar therapy has been used for more than a century in dermatology.
-It is a topical (applied to the skin) treatment mostly used for acute (short-term) scalp psoriasis.
+It is a topical (applied to the skin) treatment mostly used for acute (shortterm) scalp psoriasis.
 It has anti-inflammatory and anti-scaling properties that are useful in treating chronic plaque psoriasis.
-Crude coal tar (coal tar BP, a standard formulation)

-is the most effective form, typically in a concentration of 1% to 10% in a soft paraffin base, although few people with psoriasis can tolerate the smell and mess.
+Crude coal tar (coal tar BP, a standard formulation) is the most effective form, typically in is the most effective form, typically in a concentration of 1% to 10% in a soft paraffin base, although few people with psoriasis can tolerate the smell and mess.